VatsalFuria/Keeps/docs/Technical_and_product_specification.md

   mapping) is deferred.
 - Journal history intentionally overwrites on edit rather than versioning (see JournalRevisions table) — deliberate for now, not a bug.
+- Event-save error handling currently surfaces the raw exception message to the user (add_event_screen.dart), unlike product-save, which logs details and shows a clean message.
+Should be aligned to match.
+- productStatsProvider recomputes on event-stream changes only, not on direct product-row changes (e.g. status updates from the end-of-life flow).
+In practice both writes complete before the UI rebuilds, but this hasn't been stress-tested for races.